H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 **Phase 1.45 — Community memory.** Top-5 `autonomous_learner` memories are prepended.

 **Interpretation via text and spatial RAG.** Text RAG and/or GIS RAG retrieve resource guides, flyers, benefits facilities, or prior notes.
-These hits may carry `local_resource_id` and `county` metadata linking them to `jarvis-local-resources-db`.
+These hits may carry `local_resource_id` and `county` metadata linking them to `allis-local-resources-db`.

-**Resolution via local resource resolver.** Queries `jarvis-local-resources-db` (port **5435**, database: `postgres`).
+**Resolution via local resource resolver.** Queries `allis-local-resources-db` (port **5435**, database: `postgres`).
 As of April 17, 2026: 101 embeddings present; Fayette pipeline active.

-**Context assembly and generation.** The orchestration layer builds a context from unstructured descriptions and structured `jarvis-local-resources-db` fields.
-The LLM ensemble applies the Ms. Egeria Jarvis persona.
+**Context assembly and generation.** The orchestration layer builds a context from unstructured descriptions and structured `allis-local-resources-db` fields.
+The LLM ensemble applies the Ms. Egeria Allis persona.

 ---